-EX-1035 pp.43-44.
-Dean98 uses Dean93's technique to create average skull images - which may be considered to represent a "norm,' 'standard,' or 'ideal'" - that "appear to be useful in cases where the patient's own anatomy is an incomplete basis for planning treatment" and are "especially useful" to "constrain the design of a prosthetic implant."
-Ex.
-1009 pp.356-357.
-A POSA would be motivated to combine the teachings of Eufinger, Dean93 and Dean98 for the reasons discussed above.
-EX-1003 ¶165.
+"appear to be useful in cases where the patient's own anatomy is an incomplete basis for planning treatment" and are "especially useful" to "constrain the design of a prosthetic implant."
+EX-1009 pp.356-357 (emphases added).
+A POSA understood that Dean98's average treatment image is a template representing a normative shape of an anatomical surface of the target tissue, and would have been motivated to combine the teachings of Eufinger, Dean93 and Dean98 for the reasons discussed in Section IX.B.4.
+EX-1003 ¶146.